pluginkollektiv/crazy-lazy/README.md

 }`

 ### Excluding images ###
 It's possible to exclude some images from the lazy loading.
-This can be achieved by adding an attribute `data-crazy-lazy="exclude"` to the images that should not lazy loaded by the plugin.
+This can be achieved by adding a data attribute `data-crazy-lazy="exclude"` or `data-skip-lazy` to the images that should not lazy loaded by the plugin.
+Alternatively you can add a CSS class `crazy_lazy` or `skip-lazy`.
+These CSS classes can also be added to the image block.

 ### Support ###
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/crazy-lazy)